Introduction and purpose

 RSLs which are group parents must notify us if they are exercising their constitutional powers to ‘step-in’ to deal with serious problems in a subsidiary RSL.

-RSLs should consider the impact of the issue or event on their compliance with the Standards of Governance and Financial Management and other regulatory requirements, including compliance with their legal obligations.
+RSLs should consider the impact of the issue or event on their compliance with the Standards of Governance and Financial Management and other regulatory requirements, including compliance with their legal obligations and any requirement to notify their lenders in certain circumstances.
 They must notify us of any material changes to the assurances or supplementary information they reported in their Annual Assurance Statement.
+Please refer to our guidance in relation to the requirements for the Annual Assurance Statement.

 Appendix 2 explains when RSLs must notify us about the outcome of tenant consultation, certain disposals, constitutional and organisational changes, and the timescales for notification.